kyma-project/kyma/docs/application-connector/docs/049-gs-triggering-lambdas-with-events.md

 ---
-title: Trigger lambda with events
+title: Trigger a lambda with events
 type: Getting Started
 ---